Wiarus: Katolik

 Beginning with the June 1, 1893 issue and ending with the August 1, 1895, the name of the paper was changed to Katolik.
 Some sort of realignment was involved, but it is difficult to tell precisely what.
 The Katolik contained some interesting things.
 On page 5 of the February 22, 1894 edition of Katolik appeared an "Oda Perhamska" - a paean to the Polish people of Perham, Minnesota.
 Apparently the change involved more than poetry: Dziennik Chicagoski for March 25, 1895 records a demonstration at Saint Stanislaus Kostka Parish of Chicago against Katolik and another Polish-language paper referred to as Kropidlo.
 The April 8 Dziennik Chicagoski represents a similar demonstration by Chicago's Saint John Kantius Parish.

 Katolik was also heavily involved in the local uproar at Winona's Saint Stanislaus Kostka Parish.
 Father Byzewski's 1890 departure as pastor set in motion a test of wills between the local Kashubian community and Rev. Joseph B. Cotter, first bishop of the newly (1889) erected Diocese of Winona.
-There was a revolving door of pastors, including one Father Konstantin Domagalski, who had written for Wiarus under the name of Cyrulik ("The Barber") and Father Antoni Klawiter, who would eventually part ways with the Roman Catholic Church and become an "independent" priest.
+There was a revolving door of pastors, including one Father Konstantin Domagalski, who had written for Wiarus under the name of Cyrulik and Father Antoni Klawiter, who would eventually part ways with the Roman Catholic Church and become an "independent" priest.
 The uproar ended in 1894 when Bishop Cotter appointed Father Jakub W.J.
 Pacholski as pastor.
 From that point Father Pacholski ran Saint Stanislaus - and, indeed, Winona's Kashubian community - with a firm hand until his death in 1932.
 It is quite likely, pace Ochrymowycz, that Father Pacholski was responsible for changing the name from Katolik back to Wiarus, and not the other way around.